 Jose Cruzado: With the community.
-We have a program that's called Just Law that ceremony in March.
-They're receiving prizes.
+We have a program that's called just law that Judge

-Judge Craig Doran, our administrative judge, has been fully supporting where we are asking students to write about what justice means to me.
-We recently had 500 essays that we had to review from students in the Rochester City School District.
-Those students are being honored at a the courts, about everything that we do in the courts.
+Craig Dorn, our administrative judge, has been fully supporting where we are asking students to write about what justice means to me.
+We recently had 500 essays that we had to review from students in the the Rochester City School District.
+Those students are being honored at a ceremony in the the courts, about everything that we do in the courts.
 But the fact that it gives them a voice, and hopefully someone hears how the court system affected them, to me that's an important thing, that again we're reaching out to the community and trying to understand our community a little bit better.